electro-dan/PIC12F_TM1637_Thermometer/README.md

 For full details, see https://electro-dan.co.uk/Electronics/PIC_simple_thermometer.aspx

-For a XC8 port of TM1637 for PIC12F675 and PIC12F1840, see https://github.com/SteveMicroCode/PIC12F675-TM1637-Display-Code and https://github.com/SteveMicroCode/PIC-12F1840-Demo-Code
+For a XC8 port of TM1637 for PIC12F675 and PIC12F1840, see https://github.com/SteveMicroCode/PIC-TM1637-Library-Code